Orion's Sight

 He dropped.

 An insectoid-looking spirit about the size of a fox rose from the corpse.
 Its wings buzzed behind it.
-It was somewhat ant-like, with a stinger.
+It was somewhat ant-like, with a single stinger or ovipositor ready to pierce its prey.

 "Glass!"
 Hanami shouted at me.
 "The glass blade!"